Vibrating Fork Level Sensor Principle and Comparison

 Sapcon Instruments has been manufacturing vibrating fork level sensors since its inception in the year 1983.
-Since then, Vibrating fork has evolved into a much more compact and faster level switch.
+Sapcon contributed over 35+ years as one of the best vibrating fork type level switch manufacturer in India.
+Since then, Vibrating fork has evolved into a compact and fast level switch.
 The success and popularity of these level sensors can largely be attributed to:

 - Calibration Free Operation

 - Relatively Long Operational Life Expectancy

 Pressure applied by the piezoelectric stack on the diaphragm causes it to shear, which in turn drives the tuning fork's tines apart from each other.
 See the figure given aside for a simulation of the process.
 When the pressure is removed the fork tines return to their original position.